-Rotavirus vaccine is used to prevent rotavirus infection.
+The rotavirus vaccine is used to prevent rotavirus infection.
 The current rotavirus vaccine used in Aotearoa New Zealand is called Rotarix®.
 Rotarix is available as a liquid and is given as drops to make it easy for your baby to swallow.
-The vaccine helps your baby build immunity, so when they come into contact with the virus they will not get rotavirus infection.
+The vaccine helps your baby build immunity, so when they come into contact with the virus they won't get rotavirus infection.

 Rotavirus vaccine